Written by Bryan Fisher

 The last phrase may seem outlandish, even outrageous.
 But is it?
 The facts suggest otherwise.
 The party is dedicated to racing as rapidly as possible to destruction of organized human life.
 There is no historical precedent for such a stand.

-Of course, Chomsky is talking about Trump’s opposition to using the federal government to crack down on the fossil fuel industry in order to curb supposed man-made global warming.
-Because Trump “calls for rapid increase in use of fossil fuels…rejection of help to developing countries that are seeking to move to sustainable energy; and, in general, racing to the cliff as fast as possible,” he will be complicit in the genocide of all humanity.… Continue Reading
+Of course, Chomsky is talking about Trump’s opposition to using the federal government to crack down on the fossil fuel industry in order to curb supposed man-made global warming.… Continue Reading

 Written by John Biver

 First a bit of news from Western Journalism.
 In one of his typically difficult to watch and listen to comments, President Barack Obama had this to say about those warning about voter fraud: